-"Public Warrants" means warrants exercisable on a cashless basis only to purchase 1/25 of one share of Class A Common Stock (but only exercisable in lots of 25 to purchase whole shares), in accordance with its terms, as described in more detail in Note 3, Business Combination, to the consolidated financial statements included elsewhere in this prospectus;
+"Public Warrants" means warrants exercisable on a cashless basis only to purchase 1/25 of one share of Class A Common Stock (but only exercisable in lots of 25 to purchase whole shares), in accordance with its terms, as described in more detail in Note 3, Business Combination, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus;

 "PVPRC" means the cumulative Paid Amount value of potentially recoverable Claims.
 We analyze our Claims portfolio and identify potentially recoverable Claims using Algorithms.
 PVPRC is a measure of the Paid Amount in respect of those potentially recoverable Claims.
-In the limited instances where the data received from our Assignors lacks a paid value, the adjustment formula described in the definition of Paid Amount is applied and increases PVPRC by approximately 6.15%;
+In the limited instances where the data received from our Assignors lacks a paid value, the adjustment formula described in the definition of Paid Amount is applied and increases PVPRC by approximately 6.04%;